chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/04-Objects.md

 A> ### Working with Accessor Properties
 A>
-A> Keep in mind that `Object.assign()` doesn't create accessor properties on the receiver when a supplier has accessor properties.
-Since `Object.assign()` uses the assignment operator, an accessor property on a supplier will become a data property on the receiver.
-For example:
+A> Keep in mind that `Object.assign()` doesn't create accessor properties on the receiver when a supplier has accessor properties. <u>Since `Object.assign()` uses the assignment operator, an accessor property on a supplier will become a data property on the receiver.</u> For example:
 A>
 A> ```js
 A> var receiver = {},